 Housing is fundamental to achieving economic stability, better health outcomes, and thriving families and communities.

-- The Shriver Center and its partners advocated for the COVID-19 Emergency Housing Act which was signed into law on May 17, 2021.
+- Sealing of Eviction Records – The Shriver Center and its partners advocated for the COVID-19 Emergency Housing Act which was signed into law on May 17, 2021.
 The law seals eviction records and puts protections in place to prohibit tenant screening companies from disseminating the sealed eviction court record.
 An eviction record, even the mere filing of a case, has long-term consequences that can hamper a tenant’s ability to secure future housing.
 The law sunsets on August 1, 2022.
-We support legislation to permanently expand the sealing of eviction records and continue the prohibition on the dissemination of sealed eviction records.
+This bill would extend the sunsets of sealing eviction records and the prohibition on the dissemination of sealed eviction records to August 1, 2024.

-- Many Illinoisans face housing discrimination that locks them out of opportunities due to the exclusion of source of income (SOI) protections.
-Currently, landlords in areas without SOI protections can legally deny housing to individuals simply because they choose not to accept the applicant’s legal form of income, which includes emergency rental assistance, Housing Choice Vouchers, Emergency Housing Vouchers for those fleeing domestic violence and sex trafficking and non-wage income such as Social Security, retirement income, SSI, and TANF.
-We support legislation that prohibits source of income discrimination and creates protections against evictions.
+- HB 2775 Source of Income (SOI) (Rep. Ford / Sen. Villivalam) Many Illinoisans face housing discrimination that locks them out of opportunities due to the exclusion of source of income (SOI) protections.
+Landlords in areas without SOI protections can legally deny housing to individuals simply because they choose not to accept the applicant’s legal form of income, which includes emergency rental assistance, Housing Choice Vouchers, Emergency Housing Vouchers for those fleeing domestic violence and sex trafficking and non-wage income such as Social Security, retirement income, SSI, and TANF.
+This bill prohibits source of income discrimination and creates protections against evictions.

-We work to end unreasonable and unjust policies within the criminal legal system.
+We work to end unreasonable and unjust policies within the criminal legal and foster systems.

-- Mandatory supervised release (MSR), a term of community supervision that most people in Illinois serve after they are released from prison.
-However, MSR conditions and lengths of time create barriers to successful reentry which often leads to reincarceration, especially for Black and Latino/a/x people.
+- Mandatory Supervised Release (MSR) (Rep. Cassidy) – MSR is a term of community supervision that most people in Illinois serve after they are released from prison.
+However, MSR conditions and lengths of time create barriers to successful reentry which often leads to re-incarceration, especially for Black and Latino/a/x people.
 When conditions of MSR are imposed, they are often not tailored to the individual and often are so numerous and, at times, expensive that they are difficult to fulfill.
 These conditions are justified as a way to reintegrate people safely back into communities, but there is little evidence that the conditions do that; in fact, there is evidence to the contrary.
 MSR drives mass incarceration in Illinois and disproportionately impacts Black and Latino/a/x communities.
-The Shriver Center advocates for a reentry system that provides support for formerly incarcerated people rather than surveillance.
+This bill will reduce the restrictions and conditions placed on returning residents.